 Dr. Horgas teaches theory, research, and statistics to graduate students in the PhD and DNP programs.
-She supervised PhD dissertation and undergraduate honor student and scholar projects.
+She mentors PhD, DNP, undergraduate honors, and undergraduate EMBRACE students in research and scholarship.

-Dr. Horgas is a Fellow of the American Academy of Nursing and the Gerontological Society of America.
-She is a member of the American Pain Society, Sigma Theta Tau International, Hospice and Palliative Care Nursing Association, and the Southern Nursing Research Society.
-She chairs and serves on many committees in the CON, UF and national organizations.
+She serves as Chair of the Biobehavioral Nursing Science Department in the College of Nursing.
+She is a Fellow of the American Academy of Nursing and the Gerontological Society of America.
+She is a member of the US Association for the Study of Pain, Sigma Theta Tau International, and the Southern Nursing Research Society.

 Dr. Horgas received her BS in Nursing, MS in Adult Health Nursing and PhD in Human Development and Family Studies from The Pennsylvania State University.
 She completed a Post-doctoral Fellowship in Gerontology and Geriatrics at the Free University of Berlin.

 Pain and aging; pain management in persons with dementia, predictors of persistent post-surgical pain; and pain at end of life.